 Administrative and investment management expenses are accounted for on the accruals basis.
+The costs are split between each section of the Scheme according to each section's use of management and administration time.

-e) Investment income and expenditure
+e) Income from insurance policies, investment income and expenditure

 Most of the Scheme's investments are units in the Church of England Investment Fund for Pensions ("CEIFP"), which is an accumulation fund.
 The CEIFP's net investment income, after paying management and transaction fees is retained within the fund for reinvestment.
-The value of the Scheme's holding in CEIFP units consequently is affected by the change in market value of investments, comprising all profits and losses realised on sales of investments and unrealised changes in market value, income and expenditure.
+The value of the Scheme's holding in CEIFP units consequently is affected by the change in market value of investments, comprising of all profits and losses realised on sales of investments and unrealised changes in market value, income and expenditure.